 Take a break

-Set your manuscript aside for long enough that you’re not pulled into echo chamber of the writing mind as you read it.
+Set your first draft aside for long enough that you’re not pulled into the echo chamber of your writing mind as you read it.

 But if you’re the type of writer who has to perfect a sentence before moving on to the next one, by the time you finish your draft the words will be embedded in your brain, and you'll be very attached to them.
 Each polished sentence imposes an inexorable order on the next sentence, and the next, and it may be gut-wrenching to change anything.
 If you realize after the draft is done that there are structural problems, you have to shake yourself loose from the lovely language and try again.
 And to do that, you’ll need time away.